Radical Penectomy

 • Bleeding is a possible complication.

-• Longterm leg edema, requiring compression stockings.
+• Longterm leg lymphedema, requiring compression stockings.

-• Lymph-oedema requires attending Lymph-oedema Clinics.
+• Lymphoedema requires attending Lymphoedema Clinics.

-• Wound dehisensis and poor healing.
+• Wound dehiscence’s and poor healing.

 • An infection of the wound may occur and requires immediate attention.

-• DANGER SIGNS: A wound that swells immediately, fever, and puss.
+• DANGER SIGNS: A wound that swells immediately, fever, and pus.
 Contact Dr Schoeman or the hospital immediately.

 Download Information Sheet